Skip to Content

 Before a decision to withdraw your permit can be issued, we will ask you and the family member who lives in Finland to give your opinions on the possible withdrawal.
 You and your family member will be given an opportunity to submit a written statement on your opinions on the possible withdrawal.

-However, we might not need to ask for your opinion in the following cases:
+However, we may decide not to ask for your opinion if the following applies:

 • Your consecutive residence period outside Finland clearly exceeds 2 years.